How To Get Investor Attention With PR and Corporate Communications

 Share this post

-Lately, I’ve heard from more and more companies in the healthcare, biotech and life sciences space that a top goal is raising capital.
-Getting in front of the investor audience to help drive fundraising is a corporate communications priority for many clients in our Tech and Consumer practices, too.
+Lately, we've heard from more and more companies in the healthcare space that a top goal is raising capital.
+Getting in front of the investor audience to help drive fundraising is a corporate communications priority for many clients in our Tech Practice, too.

-These companies immediately think they need investor relations — and we do advise building an investor relations function and program the moment a company considers going public.
+These companies immediately think they need investor relations — and we do agree with building an investor relations function and program the moment a company considers going public.

 However, for private businesses not at the point of considering an IPO, a fine-tuned PR program can also create buzz in investor circles, drive interest and confidence for fundraising and help boost valuation and deal size.
 So how do you set up PR to attract investors?
 Especially amid tough market conditions (whether that be economic downturns or overcrowded spaces).